-- The Management Company reserves the right to deviate from the minimum investment at its own discretion.
-For additional costs, see article 12 of the general section of the Sales Prospectus.
+For additional costs, cf. article 12 of the general section of the Sales Prospectus.

-Due to its composition and the techniques applied by its fund management, the fund is subject to increased volatility, which means that the price per share may also be subject to considerable downward or upward fluctuation, even within short periods of time.
+Due to its composition/the techniques used by the fund management, the net assets of the sub-fund exhibit increased volatility, which means that the price per share may also be subject to considerable downward or upward fluctuation, even within short periods of time.